Binayak7649/NFT_Transfer_with_Message/README.md

 - 🖼️ Add support for metadata like images, traits, and categories.
 - 🪙 Introduce royalties and transfer limits.
 - 🔒 Implement permission layers for private message viewing.
-- 📦 Connect with IPFS or decentralized storage for richer NFT content.
+- 📦 Connect with IPFS or decentralized storage for richer NFT content as follow.

 ---
 ## Contract details